- Established in the Cold War, NATO is a transatlantic security alliance now composed of thirty member countries, including the United States.

 NATO members have also boosted direct security collaboration with Ukraine, an alliance partner since 1994; however, as a nonmember, Ukraine remains outside of NATO’s defense perimeter, and there are clear limits on how far it can be brought into institutional structures.
 In early 2018, the United States started selling Ukraine advanced defensive weapons, including Javelin anti-tank missiles, to help counter Russia-backed insurgents.

-Some defense analysts believe that, in the future, the alliance should consider advancing membership to Finland and Sweden, two PfP countries with a history of avoiding military alignment.
-Both have welcomed greater military cooperation with NATO following Russia’s intervention in Ukraine.
-(Nordic peers Denmark, Iceland, and Norway are charter NATO members.)
+Some defense analysts believe that the alliance should consider advancing membership to Finland and Sweden, two countries with a history of avoiding military alignment.
+Both have welcomed greater military cooperation with NATO since Russia’s intervention in Ukraine.
+(Their Nordic peers Denmark, Iceland, and Norway are charter NATO members.)

-Some have called for a reassessment of Turkey’s membership.
+Many have called for a reassessment of Turkey’s membership.
 President Recep Tayyip Erdogan has irked many NATO allies with his efforts to consolidate political power and forge closer ties with Russia, including the acquisition of advanced missile defense systems.
+In October 2019, Turkey again drew criticism from NATO leaders for its assault on Kurdish-controlled areas in northern Syria.